Tod Lippy: Teaching and lectures

 From 1998 to 2002, Lippy was an adjunct faculty member at the School of Visual Arts M.F.A.
 Design program, where he developed the graduate seminar "The Magazine Workshop".
 He has since lectured at educational and cultural institutions including the Cooper Union for the Advancement of Science and Art, the Cooper-Hewitt National Design Museum, Nasher Sculpture Center, MTV Networks, Aesop, Bennington College, Rice University, New York University, Colby College, USC's Roski School of Fine Arts, and Yale University.
 He has been interviewed for a range of journals, radio programs, and books, including Becoming a Graphic Designer (Wiley, 2005); Fresh Dialogue: Making Magazines (Princeton Architectural Press, 2007); and the NPR program From Scratch.

 Design

 Besides serving as designer of all Esopus issues, subscriber editions, books, and Esopus Foundation collateral material, Lippy also works as a freelance graphic designer.
 He has designed a number of books for Derek Eller Gallery, including Alyson Shotz (2014), Karl Wirsum: Mr. Whatzit (2017); and Jameson Green (2022), as well as the covers (with Rodrigo Corral) of Louis Menand's The Free World: Art and Thought in the Cold War (Farrar, Straus and Giroux, 2021) and Jason Bitner's Found Polaroids (Quack!Media, 2007).
-Lippy's design work has also extended into musical packaging, including the CD for Composer Alive (Access Contemporary Music, 2022) as well as all of his own musical releases.
+In 2023, he designed Tina Barney: The Beginning (Radius Books), featuring never-before-seen early work by the acclaimed American photographer.
+Lippy's design work has also extended into musical packaging, including the CD for Composer Alive, and Seth Boustead: Cosmicomics (Access Contemporary Music) as well as all of his own musical releases.